Why Your Vagus Nerve Deserves a Standing Ovation

 Here’s how to keep your gut happy and your nervous system thriving:

-🥗 Eat More Fibre – Your gut loves fibre-rich foods like vegetables, beans, and whole grains because they feed the good bacteria that support digestion, hormone balance, and even stress resilience.
+Eat More Fiber – Your gut loves fiber-rich foods like vegetables, beans, and whole grains because they feed the good bacteria that support digestion, hormone balance, and even stress resilience.
 Bonus: Fiber helps keep things moving (you know what I mean), which is especially helpful since perimenopause can sometimes slow digestion down.

-🚫 Cut Back on Sugar and Ultra-Processed Junk (I Know, I Know) – Look, no one’s saying you have to quit sugar forever.
+Cut Back on Sugar and Ultra-Processed Junk (I Know, I Know) – No one’s saying you have to quit sugar forever.
 But too much of it, especially from ultra-processed foods, can feed the “bad” gut bacteria, leading to more inflammation, blood sugar crashes, and mood swings that make perimenopause feel even harder.
 The goal isn’t perfection, just finding a balance that makes you feel good.

 Let’s be real—sleep and perimenopause don’t always get along.
 Whether it’s hot flashes waking you up in the middle of the night or racing thoughts keeping you wide-eyed at 3 a.m., it can feel like sleep is the one thing your body just refuses to cooperate with.
-But good sleep habits can help improve the quality of your rest, even when your hormones are throwing a party.
-The goal is to make your bedroom feel like a sanctuary (or at least less like a war zone).
+But good sleep habits can help improve the quality of your rest even when it feels like an impossible task.

-🌙 Stick to a Routine (Yes, Even on Weekends) – Yes, I know, weekends are meant for staying up late and sleeping in like you’re on vacation, but maintaining a consistent sleep schedule can help regulate your body’s internal clock.
-Try going to bed and waking up at the same time every day—even on weekends.
-The first few days might feel like a drag, but soon enough, your body will start to recognize bedtime as a relaxing ritual instead of a stressful chore.
+Stick to a Routine (Yes, Even on Weekends) – Maintaining a consistent sleep schedule can help regulate your body’s internal clock.
+Try going to bed and waking up at the same time every day.

-🌙 No Caffeine Late in the Day (Decaf is Your New BFF) – Caffeine might give you that lovely energy boost in the morning, but it can stay in your system for hours, leaving you wired and wide awake when you want to sleep.
-Switch to decaf in the afternoon or opt for a calming herbal tea like chamomile.
-You might even enjoy it more than that last cup of coffee you’re clinging to like a life raft.
+No Caffeine Late in the Day (Decaf is Your New BFF) – Caffeine might give you that lovely energy boost in the morning, but it can stay in your system for hours, leaving you wired and wide awake when you want to sleep.
+Switch to decaf in the afternoon or opt for a calming herbal tea.

 While perimenopause might be doing its best to sabotage your sleep, good sleep habits can still make a big difference in how well you rest.
-It’s all about creating a relaxing routine that sends your body the message that it’s time to rest, reset, and recharge.
+It’s all about creating a relaxing routine that signals to your body it’s time to rest, reset, and recharge.
 Even on your most challenging nights, the consistency and care you put into your sleep habits will pay off over time.

 Final Thoughts: Give Your Nervous System Some Love

-Perimenopause is a wild ride, but understanding your nervous system and vagal tone can help you feel more in control (even if your hormones are still acting like rebellious teenagers).
-By supporting your vagus nerve, reducing stress, and finding humour in the madness, you can help your body transition with more ease (and fewer moments of wanting to throw your coffee mug across the room).
+Perimenopause is a wild ride, but understanding your nervous system and vagal tone can help you feel more in control.
+By supporting your vagus nerve you can help your body transition with more ease.

 So, the next time you’re:

-Just take a deep breath, splash some cold water on your face, book your tonal adjustments and remind yourself: my hardworking vagus nerve just needs a little TLC.
+Take a deep breath, splash some cold water on your face, book your tonal adjustment and remind yourself :